 Planning your retirement can seem like a daunting task to many people.
 It can be very disconcerting to have to think about growing older, but also, it can feel difficult because there is so much uncertainty in the future.
 We do not know what our health will be like, what the markets may do, or exactly how much money we will need in the future.
-But by following the below steps, it is possible to plan better to ensure that you have enough money in retirement.
+But by following the below steps, it is possible to plan better healthcare benefits and to ensure that you have enough money in retirement.

 1. Think About What You Want